YashSomani18/WhatsappReminder/README.md

 # WhatsappReminder

-# WhatsApp Reminder App
+# Whatsapp Reminder App

-WhatsApp Reminder App is a web application that allows users to schedule reminders and receive them as WhatsApp messages.
-It uses the Twilio API for sending messages and MongoDB for storing reminders.
+This is a simple reminder application that allows users to add reminders with specific dates and times and sends them reminders via WhatsApp.

-## Features
+# Features

-- Schedule reminders with a specific date and time.
+-Add reminders with phone numbers, reminder messages, and specific date and time.
+-View a list of all reminders.
+-Delete reminders from the list.
+-Toggle between dark and white themes.
-- Reminders are sent as WhatsApp messages using the Twilio API.
+-Reminders are sent via WhatsApp using Twilio API.
-- Change the Theme of your choice
-- View the list of scheduled reminders.
-- Delete reminders when they are no longer needed.
+-Reminders are scheduled to be sent at the specified date and time.

-## Technologies Used
+# Technologies Used

-### Frontend

-- React.js: A JavaScript library for building user interfaces.
-- Axios: A promise-based HTTP client for making API requests.
-- react-icons: A library that provides icons for your React components.
-- CSS: Styling the user interface.

-### Backend

-- Node.js: A JavaScript runtime for running JavaScript on the server.
-- Express.js: A web application framework for building APIs.
-- MongoDB: A NoSQL database for storing reminders.
-- Mongoose: An Object Data Modeling (ODM) library for MongoDB.
-- Twilio API: A cloud communications platform for sending WhatsApp messages.
+Frontend: React.js
+Backend: Node.js with Express.js
+Database: MongoDB
+External Services: Twilio API (for sending WhatsApp messages) Additional Libraries: axios, moment-timezone, mongoose, cors

+# Getting Started

+To run the Reminder App locally, follow these steps:

+Prerequisites
+Node.js and npm (Node Package Manager) should be installed on your machine.
+MongoDB should be installed and running.

 ## Installation and Setup